blakebyer/blakebyer.com/docs/_posts/2025-07-30-statsintro.md

 ## Looking Ahead ##
 I hope these formulas help you understand how summary statistics are calculated, such as the arithmetic mean, standard deviation, or variance.

-Stay tuned for next time, where we will cover the basics of probability!
+Stay tuned for next time, where we will cover the basics of probability.
 Future posts will cover hypothesis testing, linear models, and dimensionality reduction.
 Stay curious!